Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity

 \subsubsection{\boldmath $C^2$-Observable}

-The parameter scan over $\langle T_{tt}\rangle/T^3$ and $\lambda_{C^2}$ for late-time stationary $C^2$-surfaces is shown in the right panel of Figure~\ref{fig:c2_scan}.
+The parameter scan over $\langle T_{tt}\rangle/T^3$ and $\lambda_{C^2}$ for extremal late-time $C^2$-surfaces is shown in the right panel of Figure~\ref{fig:c2_scan}.
 Unlike in the Chamblin--Reall background, where the allowed interval of $\lambda_{C^2}$ widens as $\alpha$ increases, here the opposite occurs: the admissible range of $\lambda_{C^2}$ shrinks as the normalized energy density decreases.
-For sufficiently small $\langle T_{tt}\rangle/T^3$, the only choice that admits late-time stationary surfaces is the volume functional, $\lambda_{C^2}=0$.
+For sufficiently small $\langle T_{tt}\rangle/T^3$, the only choice that admits extremal late-time surfaces is the volume functional, $\lambda_{C^2}=0$.

 The corresponding behavior of $\tau_\infty$ and $\pi_\infty/(sT)$ is displayed in the upper row of Figure~\ref{fig:massive_slices}.
 As in the Chamblin--Reall case, $\tau_\infty$ decreases monotonically with $\lambda_{C^2}$ but remains bounded below due to the finite upper limit on $\lambda_{C^2}$.
 Its dependence on $\langle T_{tt}\rangle/T^3$ is again monotonic at fixed $\lambda_{C^2}$, with the direction of the change determined by the value of $\lambda_{C^2}$.
 For a fixed background, surfaces that probe more deeply into the interior continue to exhibit larger growth rates.
 However, in contrast to the dependence on $\alpha$ in the Chamblin--Reall geometry, we find that $\pi_\infty/(sT)$ now decreases monotonically with $\langle T_{tt}\rangle/T^3$ for all values of $\lambda_{C^2}$.